DavevanderHorst/How-to-become-a-legend/README.md

 Next programming steps.

-Add monsters, pathfinding should also be set in monster spots Monsters should move towards the lowest number, lowest towards hero Monster needs to know path of movement.
 Make monster turn after hero moved.
-    -- for this we need a list of monsters.
-    -- then for each monster do their action
     -- monsters have settled damage for now and always move towards hero or attack when next to it
+    -- ATTACKING
+    -- monster needs to go in attack action when next to hero
+    -- we can do this in monster turn, before they take there actions.

+when a monster is attacking its spot can't be entered by other monsters. test by setting monster in a hallway with hero before, what will monster do then...

 Give hero and monster hit-points.
 Damage removes hit-points.
 Make a monster death animation.

+IDEAS!

+Monster always moves now right around, so with 2 same shortest roads, it takes always same.
+Make a list with directions,
+        and go around the direction that's head, and remove and add to the back of the list.
+Sticky terrain, terrain with a chance to get stick...